 size

-In scenarios where you want to interconnect Tablestore with a high-throughput computing engine such as Apache Spark or PrestoSQL, we recommend that you configure the SuggestedSize parameter.
+In scenarios in which you want to interconnect Tablestore with a high-throughput computing engine such as Apache Spark or PrestoSQL, we recommend that you configure the suggestedSize parameter.

 suggestedSize

 The expected number of groups per page.
-You can set a value greater than the maximum number of groups allowed at the server side or -1.
-The server side returns the actual number of groups based on its capacity.
-This parameter is applicable in scenarios where you interconnect Tablestore with a high-throughput computing engine, such as Apache Spark or PrestoSQL.
+You can specify a value greater than the maximum number of groups allowed at the server side or -1.
+The server side returns the number of groups based on its capacity.
+This parameter is suitable for scenarios in which you interconnect Tablestore with a high-throughput computing engine, such as Apache Spark or PrestoSQL.

 If you set this parameter to a value that is greater than the maximum number of groups allowed at the server side, the system adjusts the value to the maximum number of groups allowed at the server side.
 The actual number of groups that are returned equals